GrizzlyCloud/grizzlycloudqt/README.md

 # Disclaimer

-This version of client, although fully working, is not meant for a production environment.
-If you decide to improve it, please submit a pull request also.
+This version of client is abandonware and it's only present becase of somebody who's interested in QT implementation.
+You should use [C version](https://github.com/GrizzlyCloud/grizzlycloudlib) instead.